I thank, very much thank, my Democratic colleagues for our showing our unity in solving this Republican manufactured crisis.

 They're having to deal with people being released into their communities.

-They're having to deal with they've got NGOs that are that are helping them, but they're being overrun, and then it spreads throughout the country.
+They've got NGOs that are helping them, but they're being overrun.

-They're going to come to a neighborhood near you, and and as you say, they're going to have communicable diseases.
+And as you say, they're going to have communicable diseases.

-I was talking to Border Patrol agent uh a few days ago, who's telling me the various uh diseases that they've seen.
+He's telling me the various diseases that they've seen.

-Uh and this administration is culpable, is totally culpable.
+And this administration is culpable, is totally culpable.

-So you have 224 miles of border in the Del Rio sector left unpatrolled, unguarded because they had to deal with that massive influx.
+So you have 224 miles of border in the Del Rio sector left unpatrolled, unguarded, because they had to deal with that massive influx.

-And and in the meantime, you still have seven to ten thousand people today crossing the border.
+And in the meantime, you still have 7,000 to 10,000 people a day crossing the border.

-This is a failure of leadership, it's a failure of policy.
+This is a failure of leadership.

 I mean, abandoning Americans, that would be part of it.

-I I do believe that also the Biden family syndicate is compromised as well.
+I do believe that also the Biden family syndicate is compromised as well.

-Uh Brandon, you look at these images, you you specifically have been mentioning the cartels are emboldened by the defund the police movement and all of the resources now going towards these illegal immigrants that are coming into the country.
+You specifically have been mentioning the cartels are emboldened by the defund the police movement and all of the resources now going towards these illegal immigrants that are coming into the country.

 And yet there's no system in place to stop it.